 which is the second variation of the action for a conservative system.

-In the next section I show, following Ref. \citenum{Gray_Taylor_2007}, that the second variation of the Herglotz action vanishes for a particular variation when the system's trajectory terminates at a kinetic focus.
+In Sec. \ref{sec:3}, I show, following Ref. \citenum{Gray_Taylor_2007}, that the second variation of the Herglotz action vanishes for a particular variation when the system's trajectory terminates at a kinetic focus.
 I then show that the Herglotz action is a saddle point when the system's trajectory terminates after a kinetic focus.